IlanB94/leetCode/README.md

 Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
 The remaining elements of nums are not important as well as the size of nums.
 Return k.

+# 392. Is Subsequence
+Given two strings s and t, return true if s is a subsequence of t, or false otherwise.

+A subsequence of a string is a new string that is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (i.e., "ace" is a subsequence of "abcde" while "aec" is not).